Forte42/Trading_Bot_9000/README.md

 ### 1. Data Retrieval

 Data is retrieved through Binance, one the largest cryptocurrency exchanges in the world.
 The data retrieval occurs through Binance's REST APIs and is stored into a MySQL database for additional processing.
 Data is retrieved at regular intervals throughout the day.
+Current set data retrieval intervals are (all trades, 1m OHLCV, 3m OHLCV, 30m OHLCV, 1d OHLCV)

 ### 2. Transformation and Modeling